wp-plugins/ajax-search-lite/readme.txt

 * Search in posts and pages
 * Search in custom post types
 * Search in title, description, excerpt and custom fields
+* Custom Filter boxes (checkbox filters) for categories and post types
 * WPML and Qtranslate compatible
 * 5 built in templates
 * Retina ready vectorized SVG icons